-This time of year I receive a lot of calls from gymnasts and cheerleaders or their parents about one common problem.
-The gymnasts or cheerleader just flat out can’t backward tumble.
+This time of year, I receive many calls from gymnasts and cheerleaders or their parents about one common problem.
+The gymnast or cheerleader just flat out can’t backward tumble.
 No matter how hard they try or how much they want to tumble, they just can’t.
-By the time they reach me they have been through extended periods of frustration, anger, grief, and embarrassment.
+By the time they reach me, they have been through extended periods of frustration, anger, grief, and embarrassment.

 - The athlete has suffered a serious injury related to their sport.
 This injury is usually caused by a fall.
 The injuries I usually see are knee injuries, back or neck injuries, broken arms or hands, or concussions.

 - The athlete has seen a teammate or someone else experience a serious fall or injury.

 - The athlete is overwhelmed by stressors related or not related to the gym, such as family problems, issues with a coach, bullying, school struggles, and others.